gujunli/OpenCL-MLP/readme.txt

           a) download AMD-APP-SDK-v2.9-lnx64.tgz and clAmdBlas-1.10.321.tar.gz from the AMD developer website
           b) Install AMD APP SDK under thte /opt directory of your Linux
-          c) Install the clAmdBlas package under the /opt/directory of your Linux and make the linking
+          c) Install the clAmdBlas package under the /opt/ directory of your Linux and make the linking
               #> cd /opt;  ln -s clAmdBlas-1.10.321 clAmdBlas

           d) Under your CodeBlocks project environment, set your compiler and linker options to point to the